-Eventually she knew she’d had to try away the tears and move on with her life.
-And this she discovered at young age.
+Eventually she knew she’d have to dry away the tears and move on with her life.
+And this she discovered at a young age.
 This tragedy made her tough as nails early on.

 And I can tell you life has required a great deal of toughness out of me.
 Trauma after trauma hardened me and toughened me in a way that allowed me to keep going.

 Our options are few.
 Keep going or not?
 There’s really no other way.

 And the beauty of my upbringing is I was taught to be strong by a very strong woman with a very tender heart.
 So tough didn’t mean close your heart off.
 It meant feel the feels and get over it, but never close yourself off to life because of the hardships.